 Supporters of the legislation note that the CBO projects the average premiums would then begin to fall after 2019.
 One reason is that the AHCA would end one of ObamaCare’s health-insurance regulations (actuarial-value requirements).
 Another is that the CBO predicts states would use the AHCA’s new Patient and State Stability Fund to subsidize high-cost enrollees.

-not reduce premiums.
+There are reasons to doubt this prediction.
+First, it assumes the Exchanges survive the ensuing adverse selection and make it to 2020.
+Second, the Patient and State Stability Fund would not reduce premiums.
 Like ObamaCare’s reinsurance program, it would hide a portion of the full premium by shifting it to taxpayers.
 So even though the CBO reports that the portion of the premium that consumers see would fall 10 percent by 2026, it is not accurate to say premiums would fall.
 We don’t know if the full premium would fall or rise after 2019, because the CBO isn’t telling us.

 On paper the AHCA cuts taxes and government spending.
 But it also sets forces in motion that could undo those gains.

 The CBO projects the AHCA would reduce federal spending by $1.2 trillion over ten years and reduce tax revenues by $883 billion, for a total reduction in the deficit of $337 billion.
 That certainly makes the bill appear attractive.
 Until you look at the details.